In March 2018 I went to Rajasthan, India, to continue my search for more stepwells.

 Out in the sticks we find this lovely well and our interest brings out the villagers to watch and talk.
 The people here migrated from another part of India a couple of hundred years ago and the well is named after them.
 Tsering, on the left of the second photo, has had the idea that these dried wells which were once the focus of village life, could be that focus again - for theatre, film screenings and gatherings.
 She berates the village headman for allowing the well to fall to neglect.

 After our overnight stay in a modest old palace wrongly located on google maps, we drive south again.
 This well at Toonga has been repainted but then left to get dirty.
 A man who can't seem to talk without shouting invites us to a wedding in Jaipur.
-Maybe we'd be the novelty act, an Englishman and a young woman no-one believes is Indian, until she talks in Hindi.
-Tsering is from Ladakh and has the high cheekbones of the Tibetan Himalaya.
+Maybe we'd be the novelty act, an Englishman and a young woman no-one believes is Indian, until she talks in Hindi - Tsering is from Ladakh and her face is unfamiliar to the local people.
+You can buy photos of the Kund ke Balaaji stepwell here.

 We search for a spectacular stepwell which we can't find, apparently it's lost in the 'jungle' but we find two small wells on opposite sides of the road near Indagarh.
 They're delightful and being restored.